 Now that you know vitamin D3 is the more efficient vitamin D supplement available, it can still be hard to choose which dose and brand is best for you.

-ASYSTEM Superhuman Supplements, in addition to vitamin D, provides the body with all the clinically-proven vitamins, minerals, and natural compounds it needs to perform at its best.
+ASYSTEM Men's Essentials, in addition to vitamin D, provides the body with all the clinically-proven vitamins, minerals, and natural compounds it needs to perform at its best.
 Just take your convenient daily pack of five pills (featuring optimal dosages and award-winning, patented ingredients), and achieve sustained energy, a stronger immune system, better focus, deeper sleep, less stress, and improved mental health.

 Vitamin D2 and D3 are used to build stronger bones and support better immune and neuromuscular function.
 Once inside the body, these vitamins perform the same tasks and are metabolized and stored in the same way.
 Vitamin D3 supplements, however, have been shown to be more effective in increasing the body’s vitamin D levels than vitamin D2 supplements.